Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 where $NNI$ is total non-domestic imports in real US dollars.
 As in \cite{garin2024responsive}, to limit the influence of outliers, we winsorize ${Z}^{\text{Ext}}_{j}$ at the 5th and 95th percentiles.

 Our export shock has a shift-share structure, with its exogenous variation arising from multiple country-product shocks \citep{BorusyakEtAl2022}, rather than from the exposure shares themselves \citep{GoldsmithPinkhamEtAl2020}.
-Thus, the key identification assumption is that the changes in world import demand are uncorrelated with underlying trends in mean firm performance across firms exposed to each country-product.
-Following \cite{garin2024responsive}, since the fluctuations in world import demand arose from the Great Recession, we argue that they are exogenous to the particular exporting firm, making this assumption plausible.
-We defer to \citet{garin2024responsive} for a more detailed discussion of the underlying identification assumptions.
+Thus, the key identification assumption is that the changes in international demand are uncorrelated with underlying trends in mean firm performance across firms exposed to each country-product.
+Since the disruptions in international demand arose from the Great Recession, we argue that they are exogenous to each firm, making this assumption plausible \citep[see discussion in][]{garin2024responsive}.